yianni-ververis/google-organizational-chart/README.md

 ## Usage

 ##### Dimensions and Measures
-- add up to 3 dimensions with this order
+- add up to 5 dimensions for each level
-  1. Name
+  1. Employee
-  2. Manager, Reports to
+  2. Manager
-  3. Description for Tooltip
+  3. Director
+  4. CEO
+  5. Owner

 ##### Extension Settings